Why CodeCrafters?

 The hard part is the whole point.

-Tutorials and walkthroughs feel like progress.
-You follow along, nod, and come away thinking you learned something.
-But recognizing an idea when someone explains it isn’t the same as applying it on your own.
+Tutorials feel like progress.
+You follow along, nod, and think you learned something.
+But recognizing an idea isn’t the same as applying it on your own.

-Being stuck isn’t a sign of failure.
-It’s your thinking muscle being forced to grow.
-Many learning methods go out of their way to simplify and remove that friction.
+Being stuck isn’t failure.
+It’s growth.
+Most learning methods remove that friction.
 That’s backwards.

 We throw you inside real systems: rebuilding Git, Redis, SQLite from scratch.
-Minimal hand-holding.
-We give you a goal and just enough structure.
-You do the actual work of figuring it out.
+A goal, just enough structure, and no hand-holding.
+You do the figuring out.

 "Learning is not supposed to be fun.
 The primary feeling should be that of effort.
 There are a lot of videos on YouTube/TikTok etc. that give the appearance of education, but if you look closely they are really just entertainment."